-Brittle nails, a symptom and a noticeable sign of hormonal imbalance, can be a nuisance, but for some women they can be embarrassing, affecting self esteem, and maybe even painful.
+Brittle nails, a symptom and a noticeable sign of hormonal imbalance, can be a nuisance, but for some women, they can be embarrassing, affecting self-esteem with possible pain involved.
 Fortunately, there are many effective treatments that women can turn to in order to combat brittle nails.

 Three Approaches to Treat Brittle Nails

 Three levels of approaches can be considered for treating brittle nails.
 These are categorized as: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Pharmaceutical Options.

 Because estrogen deficiency is one of the most likely causes of brittle nails in women, it is vital to ensure that the endocrine system is functioning to the best of its capability.
 Women are encouraged to begin with the least risky approach to treatment, lifestyle adjustments, and then proceed to the next level of care.
 While medical intervention is not usually necessary to treat brittle nails, some women who are unable to find relief from lifestyle changes and alternative medicine may wish to consider pharmaceutical options, after properly assessing the risks associated with such a treatment.